SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 # De-scoped Items (Future Release)

-- Improving interpolation (I want to get more granular, do the calculation at the lowest possible node)
-- Adjust multi pad press so that it renders the second pad's value at the last possible node (within that pad)
 - Automation for Audio Clips
 - Key Frames + Parameter value for each frame
 - Automation Shapes